blurgyy/dt/docs/config/key-references.md

 > [required] array of strings

-Paths (relative to `basedir`) to the items to be synced.
+Paths (relative to `base`) to the items to be synced.
 Allow globbing patterns

 ### `target`